walkerlj0/Selenium_Course_Example_Code/content/chapters/6-grid.md

----
-title: "How To Use Selenium Grid"
+# How To Use Selenium Grid
-slug: "52-grid"
-number: 52
-publish_date: 2016-06-13
-tags:
-  - "grid"
-  - "selenium grid"
-  - "cross browser"
-level: 2
-category: "infrastructure"
----

 ## The Problem